Find Affordable College Courses

 Master’s Degrees in Homeland Security, Law Enforcement & Firefighting

-There are 406 colleges and univerities across the nation that offer a master's degree in homeland security, law enforcement and firefighting.
-In recent years, the majority of the students getting degrees in this area were female, and 41% were from an underrepresented racial-ethnic group.
-Also, 2.6% of homeland security, law enforcement and firefighting graduates were international students.
+There are 406 schools in the United States where you can get your master's degree in homeland security, law enforcement & firefighting.
+This degree is more popular with female students, and about 42% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 2.5% of homeland security, law enforcement & firefighting graduates were international students.

 Education Levels of Homeland Security, Law Enforcement & Firefighting Majors

-In 2020-2021, 11,614 master's degrees were awarded to homeland security, law enforcement and firefighting majors.
+During the most recent year for which data is available, 11,331 people earned their master's degree in homeland security, law enforcement & firefighting.
 This makes it the 14th most popular master's degree program in the country.

-The following table shows the number of diplomas awarded in homeland security, law enforcement and firefighting at each degree level.
+The following table shows the number of diplomas awarded in homeland security, law enforcement & firefighting at each degree level.

 Education Level Number of Grads